 (2) The contracting officer shall insert the clause at 52.219-32 Orders Issued Directly Under Small Business Reserves, in solicitations and the resulting multiple-award contracts that have reserves.

-(h) The contracting officer shall insert the clause at 52.219-33, Nonmanufacturer Rule, in solicitations and contracts when the item being acquired has been assigned a manufacturing or supply NAICS code, and any portion of the requirement is set-aside for any of the small business concerns identified in 19.000(a)(3) including multiple-award contracts that provide for the set-aside of orders to small business concerns or for orders issued directly to one small business concern in accordance with 19.504(c)(1)(ii), or is awarded on a sole source basis in accordance with subparts 19.8, 19.13, 19.14, or 19.15.
+(h) The contracting officer shall insert the clause at 52.219-33, Nonmanufacturer Rule, in solicitations and contracts when the item being acquired has been assigned a manufacturing or supply NAICS code, and any portion of the requirement is set-aside for any of the small business concerns identified in 19.000(a)(3) including multiple-award contracts that provide for the set-aside of orders to small business concerns or for orders issued directly to one small business concern in accordance with 19.504(c)(1)(ii), or is awarded on a sole source basis in accordance with subpart 19.8, 19.13, 19.14, or 19.15.
 The clause shall not be used when the Small Business Administration has determined that there are no small business manufacturers of the product or end items and has waived the nonmanufacturer rule (see 19.505(c)(4)).

-55. Amend section 19.601 by adding paragraph (f) to read as follows:
+54. Amend section 19.601 by adding paragraph (f) to read as follows: